FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

 An example is spreads made from unsaturated vegetable oils, or processed butter can be replaced with grass-fed butter.

 Similarly, we can replace processed meat and dairy with grass-fed meat and dairy.
 Also, for healthy fish, you can opt for wild-caught fish.

-Moreover, you can replace unhealthy and packed snacks with organic nuts and avocado.
+Moreover, you can replace unhealthy and packed snacks with organic nuts and avocados.

-Some people have made Benecol spread their butter substitute of choice, largely because it contains sitostanol (plant stanol esters).
+Some people have made Benecol spread their butter substitute of choice, mainly because it contains sitostanol (plant stanol esters).

 While small quantities of sitostanol have been shown to lower LDL cholesterol by blocking fat absorption, its use is intended for persons who do not require medical management for their high cholesterol.

 Includes Avocados in the diet

 Avocados are a great addition to a healthy diet.